EGYPT TIMELINE RESEARCH

 "In the middle of a rough-cut chamber lay a magnificent sarcophagus of pale, golden, translucent alabaster" under the Sekhemkhet Pyramid at Saqqara.”
 The only opening was sliding panel at one end, slid into position from the top.

-When found, in 1954, the box was completely sealed--and no body was found inside.
+When found in 1954 the box was completely sealed--and no body was found inside.
 The pyramid was so named because they found the title "Sekhemkhet" on the lids of jars found at the same location.

 Apis (deity)